rcorrei4/cs50w-ibdb/README.md

 - **book_status**: add or remove a book from bookshelf.
 - **book_score**: its simply get a score from a book.

-On forms.py, it has all forms for creating and editing a book or review and the protection form.
+On books/forms.py, it has all forms for creating and editing a book or review and the protection form.
-On models.py, all models needed for the website.
+On books/models.py, all models needed for the website.
-On fonts folder inside static folder it contains a font file used for the application.
+On fonts folder inside books/static it contains a font file used for the application.

 The templates are inside books/templates/books/.